Wolf of Gysinge

+Gysinge as it looked around 1790.

 The Wolf of Gysinge was a man-eating wolf which, in three months, attacked and killed many children in Gysinge near central Sweden in the early 1820s.

 Attacks

 During a three-month period between December 30, 1820, and March 27, 1821, the wolf attacked 31 people, which resulted in a total of 12 fatalities, most of whom were partially consumed by the wolf.
 The attacks occurred near Gysinge (within present-day Sandviken Municipality) in Uppland, near the border of Dalarna and Gästrikland in central Sweden.

 With the exception of one 19-year-old woman, all victims of fatal attacks were children between the ages of three and a half and 15; in addition, the 15 injured victims were mostly children, except for one 18-year-old male.

 Wolf

 The wolf was killed on March 27, 1821.
 Historical accounts indicate that before becoming a man-eater, the wolf was captured as a pup in 1817, and kept in captivity for several years before escaping.
-In captivity, wolves tend to lose their natural shyness of humans and thus attack more frequently after escape from captivity.
+In captivity, wolves tend to lose their natural shyness of humans and thus attack more frequently if they escape from captivity.